3 features that will increase the visibility of your booth at the event

 Professional and engaged booth service

 Even the best-designed trade show booth won’t be effective if you don’t ensure proper service.
 The booth is just a booth, but it’s the people who create the atmosphere that attracts visitors.
 You, me, we all do.
+Bring a team that can connect, build relationships, and enthusiastically talk about the product or service.
+Perhaps it’s a product manager?
+Or someone from marketing?

 What should the person representing the booth at the trade show have?